corinnaerin/tictactoe/README.md

 # Testing the app

 See below for useful tools to aid in manual testing of both the client & server code.
-You can (obviously) run the automated tests via `npm run test`, which includes unit & integration tests for the server and unit tests for the client.
-A future step for front-end testing would be to add a Selenium test framework to do integration tests & user-interaction tests.
+You can (obviously) run the automated tests via `npm run test`, which includes unit & integration tests for the server.
+A future step for front-end testing would be to add a Selenium test framework to do integration tests, user-interaction tests, and cross-browser compatibility testing, as well as shallow rendering unit tests via enzyme.
+However, that is a significant time requirement that I'm unable to meet at this time, but would consider vital for a real production application.

 # Testing tools